 - China: China Mobile is currently trialling 5G.
 It plans commercial launches by 2020.
-China Unicom and China Telecom are targeting 2020 for commercial services. - USA: AT&T has suggested a commercial launch by the end of 2018.
-Verizon is expected to launch fixed wireless trials in 2018.
+China Unicom and China Telecom are targeting 2020 for commercial services. - USA: AT&T and Verizon launched mobile commercial services in early 2019.
 T-Mobile plans to start deployments in 2019 with a nationwide deployment by 2020.
-Sprint is suggesting a commercial launch late in 2019. - Japan: KDDI, Softbank and NTT DoCoMo are targeting commercial launch by 2020. - South Korea: South Korean MNOs displayed 5G at the Winter Olympic Games.
+Sprint is suggesting a commercial launch late in 2019. - Japan: KDDI, Softbank and NTT DoCoMo are targeting commercial launch by 2020 (Tokyo Summer Olympics). - South Korea: South Korean MNOs displayed 5G at the Winter Olympic Games.
 KT has brought forward plans for a commercial launch to 2019.
-SK Telecom is undertaking field trials.
-Commercial launch is planned for the second half of 2019. - Europe: Commercial large-scale introduction is targeted for 2020.
+Full commercial launch took place in April 2019. - Europe: Commercial large-scale introduction is targeted for 2020.
 5G coverage in main urban areas and transport routes is scheduled for 2025. - Gulf Countries: Qatar and UAE both claim to be the world firsts to have launched 5G.
 Without any 5G device available, it appears to be a 5G infrastructure green light rather than a full commercial launch.